opticsensors/HVAC-predictive-control/README.md

 We load the `gaia_data.csv` file into a pandas DataFrame (`df`) and sequentially apply the following data processing steps:

-1. Convert the 'time' column in `df` to a datetime format and rename it to 'datetime'.
+1. Convert the column with time info in `df` to a datetime format and rename it to 'datetime'.
 2. Set this 'datetime' column as the new index of `df`.
 3. Transform `df` to ensure a continuous time series, with a 1-minute interval between rows:
    - Split the DataFrame if there's a time jump larger than a specified threshold.
    - Insert rows filled with NaNs for smaller time gaps to maintain the 1-minute interval.

-6. Retain only those rows where all sensors have recorded measurements, in line with their synchronized sampling intervals.
+4. Retain only those rows where all sensors have recorded measurements, in line with their synchronized sampling intervals.
-7. Split `df` again if there is a sequence of consecutive NaNs exceeding a defined threshold.
+5. Split `df` again if there is a sequence of consecutive NaNs exceeding a defined threshold.
-8. Fill the remaining NaNs in `df` using linear interpolation.
+6. Fill the remaining NaNs in `df` using linear interpolation.
 Subsequently, discard any segments of `df` that are smaller than a predetermined size threshold.
-9. Keep columns of interest.
+7. Keep columns of interest.

 This approach ensures that the DataFrame is structured with uniform time intervals and contains only complete and significant data segments for analysis.
 Hence, after this first step, we will have a list of potential DataFrames for posterior analyisis.